PabloLec/sb_keycloak_saml/README.md

 **On the SP side:**
 - I had to create a second IdP with a different `Service provider entity ID` (here `SP_SAML_IDP_INITIATED`) because Keycloak, as an IdP, does not allow creating two SAML clients with the same entity ID.
 This is solely a constraint due to the demo requirements.
 The IdP is completely identical to the first one.
 - I also had to duplicate the OAuth2 client for demonstration purposes.
-You'll find the client `FRONTEND_CLIENT_IDP_INITIATED`, which is identical to `FRONTEND_CLIENT`, the only difference being that the `Browser Flow` has no override.
+You'll find the client `OIDC_FRONTEND_CLIENT_IDP_INITIATED`, which is identical to `OIDC_FRONTEND_CLIENT`, the only difference being that the `Browser Flow` has no override.
 Here we do not want to force the user to go through the IdP since they are already coming from it.
-- Create a SAML client `IDP_INITIATED_SAML_CLIENT`, set `idp-initiated` as the value for `IDP-Initiated SSO URL name` so that KC declares an endpoint `http://localhost:8081/realms/SP_realm/broker/IDP_SAML_IDP_INITIATED/endpoint/clients/idp-initiated` which will be able to process the SAML assertions from the IdP.
+- Create a SAML client `SAML_CLIENT_IDP_INITIATED`, set `idp-initiated` as the value for `IDP-Initiated SSO URL name` so that KC declares an endpoint `http://localhost:8081/realms/SP_realm/broker/IDP_SAML_IDP_INITIATED/endpoint/clients/idp-initiated` which will be able to process the SAML assertions from the IdP.
-- On this client, disable `Force POST binding` and, in `Advanced`, set the `Assertion Consumer Service Redirect Binding URL` to `http://localhost:8081/realms/SP_realm/protocol/openid-connect/auth?client_id=FRONTEND_CLIENT_IDP_INITIATED&response_type=code`.
+- On this client, disable `Force POST binding` and, in `Advanced`, set the `Assertion Consumer Service Redirect Binding URL` to `http://localhost:8081/realms/SP_realm/protocol/openid-connect/auth?client_id=OIDC_FRONTEND_CLIENT_IDP_INITIATED&response_type=code`.
 The goal is to redirect (rather than POST, which will not be supported) to the OAuth2 login page after the user session has been opened via SAML auth.

 **On the IdP side:**
 - Create a new SAML client with the correct Client ID/Entity ID (here `SP_SAML_IDP_INITIATED`) and again `idp-initiated` as the value for `IDP-Initiated SSO URL name`.